About the WaWa Project

 The disability bill provides for the protection of the disabled against discrimination, guarantees free medical care, free public transportation, access to basic education and requires mandatory special access ramps and rails in all public places.

-The new legislation will be applied over a transitional period of 10 years due to the large expenditures expected.
+The new legislation was applied over a transitional period of 10 years due to the large expenditures expected.

 On average, it takes about 20 years for a child to complete their education in Ghana.